In order to help you at this time, we are answering the most asked questions about continence products and availability.

-More than 4.8 million Australians experience bladder or bowel control problems.
-The Continence Foundation of Australia's vision is to have a community free of the stigma and restrictions of incontinence.
-We have information on funding, referral and products to help treat weak bladder, leakage, constipation and bedwetting.
-Phone one of our caring continence nurse advisers on 1800 33 00 66 for free advice.
+The Continence Foundation of Australia is the national peak body promoting bladder and bowel health.
+The Continence Foundation of Australia's vision is to have a community free of the stigma of incontinence.
+We provide information on funding, referral and products.
+We also offer free resources for individuals, carers and professionals to help treat bladder and bowel control problems.
+Phone a nurse on 1800 33 00 66 for free advice.